XLR connector: Design

 XLR connectors are available in male and female versions in both cable and chassis mounting designs, a total of four styles.
 This is slightly unusual as many other connector designs omit one of the styles (typically a chassis mounting male connector).

 The female XLR connectors are designed with a longer metal sleeve to first connect pin 1 (the earth pin), before the other pins make contact, when a male XLR connector is inserted.
 With the ground connection established before the signal lines are connected, the insertion (and removal) of XLR connectors in live equipment is possible without hearing a static pop (as usually happens with, for example, RCA connectors).

 The number of pins varies.
 As of 2016, XLR connectors are available with up to 10 pins, and mini XLR connectors with up to eight.
 XLR connectors from different manufacturers will intermate, with the exception of six-pin models, which are available in two incompatible designs.
 The older Switchcraft six-pin design adds a center pin to the standard five-pin design, whereas the newer Neutrik design is a different pattern.
-The Switchcraft six-pin female will accept a standard five-pin male plug whereas the Neutrik six-pin design will not.
+The Switchcraft six-pin female will accept a standard five-pin male plug, whereas the Neutrik six-pin design will not.
 Neutrik offers connectors in both six-pin designs.

-The terminology for labeling the corresponding members of a pair of mating connectors follows the usual rules for the gender of connectors: a 'male' connector is the one with pins on the smallest element, 'female' has corresponding receptacles.
-A 'plug' connector enters the 'socket' connector, judged by the largest element.
-For most other cable types, plugs are male and sockets are female.
+The terminology for labeling the corresponding members of a pair of mating connectors follows the usual rules for the gender of connectors: a male connector is the one with pins on the smallest element, a female connector has corresponding receptacles.
+A plug connector enters the socket connector, judged by the largest element.
+For most other cable types, plugs are male, and sockets are female.
 (Note: This was not the case for the obsolete mains inlet connector, as that used shrouded pins.)
-XLR cables are unusual in that, at least in audio applications, all four combinations of male and female, plugs and sockets are equally common.
+XLR cables are unusual in that, at least in audio applications, all four combinations of male and female, plugs and sockets, are equally common.
 XLR connections often employ many free female connectors and panel-mounted male jacks.
 There is a loose convention for audio work that signals are generated by equipment with male pins and transmitted to those with female receptacles.
-The external diameter of a Neutrik male XLR plug is 19mm, giving a circumference of 59.7 mm.
-The plug section of a Neutrik female XLR connector has a diameter of 15.8mm.